Lab 5: Databases

 git push

 You will be graded on the files that were present before the deadline.
-If the files are missing/not updated, you could receive a grade as low as 0.
-This will not be replaced as any new pushes to the repository after the deadline will be considered as a late submission and we do not accept late submissions.
+If the files are missing/not updated by the deadline, you could receive a grade as low as "Not attempted".
+This can be replaced by raising a regrade request once you successfully upload your work to Github.

 Regrade Requests